JohanesB/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 11: Write a program that prints all possible different combinations of three digits.
+task 12: Write a program that prints all possible combinations of two two-digit numbers